 Apply brass polish to the scratched area and wipe off with a fresh cloth.
 Rub gently in circular motions and wipe with a clean, damp cloth to remove any residue.

 Use car wax as a protective layer over deep scratches.
-Apply a top coating of few drops to the affected area and buff with a soft cloth.
+Apply a top coating of a few drops to the affected area and buff with a soft cloth.

 Consider using commercial-grade scratch and stain removers designed specifically for ceramic or porcelain tiles.
 These products are more effective for deep scratches and come with manufacturer’s recommendations for best results.